moveit/moveit_tutorials/doc/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 -  ``group_name``: name of the planning group
 -  ``error_code/val``: error code of the motion planning

+Collision checking is deferred to the pipeline calling the solver for performance reasons to avoid duplicate checks.

 The LIN motion command
 ----------------------